miroi/fortran_input_reader/README.md

  cp ../../src/example/EXAMPLE.INP .
  example
 ```
-Upon successfull finish of the executable code you should get
+Upon successfull finish of the executable code you should get in the last printed line
 ```
 Fortran Input Reader OK!
 ```